robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 **> Complete these steps using a PC and browser**

-A.  Navigate to **Device Management, Cloud ID**, and select the **Provisioning** tab.
-You can also follow this link https://osts.infineon.com/cloud-id/provisioning.
+A.  From the Infineon OSTS home page navigate to **CIRRENT™ Cloud ID**, and navigate to the **Provisioning** page using the hamburger menu.
+You can also follow this link: https://osts.infineon.com/cloud-id/provisioning.

 B.  Next, click on **Add Cloud API**.

-C.  Complete your Cloud API details in the dialogue box, and click **Create**.
-For the purpose of this developer kit you can enter dummy details for testing purposes.
+C.  C.	Complete your Cloud API details in the dialogue box, and click **Create**.
+For the purpose of this developer kit you can enter dummy details just to test the functionality.

-D.  Confirm that the API link you’ve just added appears in the **Product Cloud APIs** section of the **Provisioning** tab.
+D.  Confirm that the API link you’ve just added appears in the **Product Cloud APIs** section of the **Provisioning** page.

 .. image:: ../img/v-7.png